On this page I post some of my adventures around New Mexico, the Southwest, and beyond.

 Find the Sandia Tram website HERE, and the restaurant on top of the Sandias HERE.

-Next I hiked the Canoncito and Cienega Loop twice in a row.
+Next I hiked the Canoncito and Cienega Loop twice in a row, summer of 2020.

 You start on the east side of the Sandias and work your way up to where the trail meets the Pino trail coming up from the Sandia foothills.
 From there you go south, back down the mountain, and back north to where you started.
 I think I hiked it once this way, and the other time vice versa, in the other direction, south first, then up the mountain, north, and back down.